 This planning activity is ongoing throughout both FY2022 and FY2023, supporting activities that further a coordinated and seamless public transportation system.
-This activity includes the Access North Texas Plan, which outlines coordination goals, policies, and strategies to move the North Central Texas region toward more coordinated, efficient, and seamless transportation services.
+This activity includes the Access North Texas Plan, which outlines coordination goals, policies, and strategies to move the North Central Texas region toward more coordinated, efficient, and seamless transportation services for disadvantaged communities as expanded by the Justice40 initiative.
 Other initiatives include analyzing the availability and viability of accessible transportation options for vulnerable rural populations, providing planning assistance to partner agencies as they implement identified strategies and recommendations and gathering data on the implementation of micro-transit and on-demand services to improve transportation planning in the region.
 Regional coordination activities will primarily focus on the counties that comprise the Metropolitan Planning Area.
 Coordination with surrounding areas will be included based on the impact that public transportation connections have within the planning area boundary.
 University assistance will be utilized.
 Anticipated products include: